-- Developing an eating disorder as a way of coping with the diagnosis of diabetes as it may be a stressful life event for you and your family. - The daily challenge of managing all the tasks related to diabetes such as self-monitoring, taking insulin and attending medical appointments. - Weight fluctuations that may occur at the time of diagnosis with type 1 diabetes.
-These normal fluctuations of weight that occur at diagnosis, or when recommencing insulin, may trigger body image concerns and a desire to control your weight.
+- Using food or maladaptive eating behaviours as a way of coping with the diagnosis of diabetes as it may be a stressful life event for you and your family. - The daily challenge of managing all the tasks related to diabetes such as selfmonitoring, taking insulin, and attending medical appointments. - Weight fluctuations that may occur at the time of diagnosis with type 1 diabetes.
+These normal fluctuations of weight that occur at diagnosis, or when commencing insulin, may trigger body image concerns and a desire to control your weight.
 You may be faced with the dilemma that you want to have good control of your diabetes but don't want to put on weight.
 This can be very confusing especially if you don't have supportive people to help you. - The fear of hypoglycemia this is when blood glucose levels are intentionally kept high in order to avoid episodes of low blood glucose.